joybindroo/pyodkmcp/README.md

 }
 ```

-## Environment Configuration
+## Credentials for Accessing ODK Central Server

-By default the server will run using (PyODK's configuration)[https://github.com/getodk/pyodk?tab=readme-ov-file#configure]
+By default the server will run using [PyODK's configuration](https://github.com/getodk/pyodk?tab=readme-ov-file#configure)
+You need to setup PyODK configuration as mentioned in the documentation of PyODK.

 ## Troubleshooting